Psychology

 Same as MGMT 3623.
 Prerequisites: PSYCH 2201 or MATH 1105 (or equivalent).
 This course introduces students to psychological research and theories pertaining to human behavior in the work setting.
 Topics covered may include: selection, performance appraisal, training, leadership, motivation, job satisfaction, and organizational design.

-PSYCH 3340 Clinical Problems of Childhood: 3 semester hours
+PSYCH 3340 Clinical Issues of Childhood: 3 semester hours

 Prerequisites: PSYCH 2245 or PSYCH 2270.
 This course will address the clinical disorders and difficulties of children, as well as the causes and the treatment of these disorders.
 Topics addressed may include autism, childhood schizophrenia, conduct disorders, learning disabilities, ADHD, mood disorders, health-related disorders, anxiety disorders, and child maltreatment.
 Treatments designed for specific use with children, including behavioral, drug and community mental health approaches will be addressed.
 This course is recommended for those going on to graduate work in psychology.